RobTillaart/AS5600/README.md

 The sensor should connect the I2C lines SDA and SCL and the VCC and GND to communicate with the processor.

-#### DIR pin
+### DIR pin

-From the datasheet, page 30
+From datasheet, page 30 - Direction (clockwise vs. counter-clockwise)

-_Direction (clockwise vs. counter-clockwise)_

-_The AS5600 allows controlling the direction of the magnet rotation with the DIR pin.
+_**The AS5600 allows controlling the direction of the magnet rotation with the DIR pin.
 If DIR is connected to GND (DIR = 0) a clockwise rotation viewed from the top will generate an increment of the calculated angle.
-If the DIR pin is connected to VDD (DIR = 1) an increment of the calculated angle will happen with counter-clockwise rotation._
+If the DIR pin is connected to VDD (DIR = 1) an increment of the calculated angle will happen with counter-clockwise rotation.**_

 This AS5600 library offers a 3rd option for the DIR (direction) pin of the sensor: